patrickmguimaraes/msc-app/README.md

 bx dev run
 ```

-To only run you application, plese choose one option:
+To only run your application, please choose one option:

 ```bash
 npm start
 npm run dev
 ```

-#### Using your local development environment

 ##### Endpoints